sonata-project/SonataEasyExtendsBundle/UPGRADE-2.x.md

 UPGRADE FROM 2.2 to 2.3
 =======================

+### Deprecated

+Generated Bundles no longer use Bundle inheritance, because Symfony dropped the support for this in 3.4+ [symfony blog](https://symfony.com/blog/new-in-symfony-3-4-deprecated-bundle-inheritance)
+If You really need it, you can add it yourself.

 ### Tests

 All files under the ``Tests`` directory are now correctly handled as internal test classes.